 Thyme is one of the fresh herbs commonly used in Italian and French Cuisine.
 Common thyme (the most widely used variety) imparts a flavor that is both minty and earthy though some other thyme varieties have a slight lemony tang.
 It is worth noting that there over 300 varieties of this herb.
 Fresh thyme can be used to flavor everything from soups to stuffing and meat dishes.
 During the seasons when fresh thyme is not available, dried thyme is usually used.

-If you are considering using one of the other form of this versatile herb, it is important to consider a number of factors such as: Are there any differences between fresh thyme vs dried?
+If you are considering using one of the other forms of this versatile herb, it is important to consider a number of factors such as: Are there any differences between fresh thyme vs dried?
 Do both forms of thyme taste the same?
 Do you use fresh and dried thyme in the same amounts?

 Do fresh and dried thyme taste the same?